ASendellPrice/WindowedAdmixture_DaphneScandenFortis/README.md

 500000 500000 \
 Daphne_Sc_Fo_to1983
 ```
-Note: currently only windows of length "window size" will be outputted, meaning that trailing SNPs at the end of the chromosome will not be included in the analysis.
-To include these comment out line 26 of "getWindowRanges.R" script:
+Note: currently only windows of length "window size" will be outputted, meaning that trailing SNPs at the end of the focal chromosome will not be included in the analysis.
+To include these comment out lines 25-26 of "getWindowRanges.R" script:
 ```
+#window_start <- window_start[which(window_stop < chrom_length)]
 #window_stop <- window_stop[which(window_stop < chrom_length)]
 ```